Skandinaviska Enskilda Banken AB research snapshot

 Valuation and margin of safety

-At about 13.07x EPS and 1.41x book value with a 5.48% dividend yield, SEB is priced as a stable, well-managed Nordic bank.
-Margin of safety improves if the stock pulls back toward the SEK 180 area while book value, capital, deposits, and Baltic credit quality remain sound.
+At about 13.66x EPS with a 4.88% dividend yield and the stock at its 52-week high, SEB is priced as a stable, well-managed Nordic bank with limited margin of safety.
+Margin of safety improves if the stock pulls back toward the SEK 200 area while book value, capital, deposits, and Baltic credit quality remain sound.

 Source-backed data